highchair/artinruins-com/_property/hp-hood-sons-pvd.md

 ### Last Tenant

 This building is a bit of an oddity.
 It is part of the western edge of the Provisions Warehouse District documented by <span class="abbr">HABS/HAER</span> but there were no photos taken.
 It was not part of the <span class="abbr">RIHPHC</span>’s 1981 Industrial Sites survey, nor was it part of <span class="abbr">PPS/AIAri</span>’s 2002 Industrial Commercial Buildings Survey.
-Yet there it is still standing today, when [so many in the district have been demolished]({% link list/provisions-warehouse-district.html %}).
+Yet there it is, still standing today, when [so many in the district have been demolished]({% link list/provisions-warehouse-district.html %}).

 It is hard to tell if the Providence Journal still actively uses this building.
 It is a target of graffiti, for sure, and perhaps a target of vandals inside as well.
 We feel like it is a matter of time before there is a “suspicious fire” inside that leads to its demise.